Strategies and initiatives

 Regional Network Development Plan

-The Victorian Government has launched the Regional Network Development Plan – the first-ever long term plan to improve public transport in regional Victoria.
+The Victorian Government has launched the Regional Network Development Plan – the first-ever long term initiative to improve public transport in regional Victoria.

 Fairer fare enforcement